 At this point you’re probably saying “I’d never do that” – right?
 You might.

 When a business changes hands, so does a lot of money.
 It’s a business that is someone’s blood, sweat and tears – and is getting handed to a complete stranger.
 The entire process can be long and incredibly stressful.
 It will be very hard for both sides of the table to always remain objective and not feel personally challenged during many parts of the process.
 You have to go into this knowing that your buttons will be pushed, your stress might get the better of you and your feelings might get hurt.

 When that inevitably happens, don’t do this.
 Don’t make everyone change the time and place for a meeting last minute just because you want to be difficult on purpose.
 Don’t drag your feet with documentation that the other side has requested just because you think their questions are annoying.
 Although mildly entertaining for you in the moment, petty nonsense like this only wastes your own time and puts your own deal in jeopardy.

 Power plays to “win” will do nothing but aggravate everyone in the deal – a deal that’s hard enough already and doesn’t need the additional drama.
 Go into your deal knowing that this process will be challenging, but worth it if you can remain patient.

-Are you considering selling your business and are worried about having to hand over the reins?
-Would you like to know more about how a training period works?
-Ask us!
-Leave any questions or comments and we would be happy to help.
+Have you been in a business transaction where emotions got the better of someone and have an experience to share?
+Would you like to know more about the challenging parts of a business transaction?
+Leave any questions or comments, we would be happy to help.

 5111 Ocean Boulevard, Suite E